gianni-rosato/svt-av1-psy/ffmpeg_plugin/README.md

 This directory contains patches and backported commits that might be of interest to users of libsvtav1 as a single patch file.

-For the original commits the patch was generated from, see <https://gitlab.com/1480c1/FFmpeg/>
+For the original commits the patch was generated from, see <https://gitlab.com/1480c1/FFmpeg/> and look at the svt-av1/n* branches.

 ## Changes

+Notes:

+- The patches for n4.4 have been tested to apply cleanly to n4.4.1 and n4.4.2.

 ### n5.0 - [svt-av1/n5.0](https://gitlab.com/1480c1/FFmpeg/-/tree/svt-av1/n5.0)